baltzell/clas12-NERSC/nick/README.md

 ## Config File

-`data-ai.yaml` is the configuration file for CLARA.
+[data-ai.yaml](data-ai.yaml) is the configuration file for CLARA, configured for the RG-B data set above.

 ## Job Command

-clara.sh in this repo, originates from https://github.com/baltzell/clas12-workflow/blob/master/lib/clas12/scripts/clara.sh
+[clara.sh](clara.sh) in this repo, originates from https://github.com/baltzell/clas12-workflow/blob/master/lib/clas12/scripts/clara.sh

 It currently expects any input HIPO files to process to be in the current working directory, and it will process all of them, making one output file for each input file.
 It currently puts the output files in the current working directory, prefixed with `rec_`.